wamae-ndiritu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 [2.
 Collaboration is multiplication](./2-mul.c) - A function that takes two integers and return their product.
 The custom function is called `mul()` and has been defined in the `main.h` found on the project.

+[3.
+The numbers speak for themselves](./3-print_numbers.c) - A program to print all the numbers from 0 to 9.
+We make use of a `for` loop and to print the number we use `_putchar()` that has been defined in the custom header file `main.h`.